barbracunningham/Donne/README.md

-Simple interface bridging HTTP and TCP, using heap memory allocation where required.
+Simple interface bridging HTTP and TCP, using heap memory allocation and parallel threading where appropriate.